John Murtha: Political career

+In 2002, Murtha managed Nancy Pelosi's campaign to become House Minority Whip where she defeated Steny Hoyer.

 In 2006, Murtha's Republican challenger was Diana Irey, a county commissioner from Washington County, the heart of Mascara's former district.
 Irey attacked Murtha for his criticism of the Iraq war.
 Even though Irey was Murtha's strongest Republican opponent in decades, she polled well behind Murtha throughout the campaign.
 A poll by the Pittsburgh Tribune-Review on October 12, 2006, showed Murtha with a commanding lead over Irey, 57%–30%.
 In the November election, Murtha won 61%–39%.

 On June 9, 2006, Murtha informed Minority Leader Nancy Pelosi that he would run for Majority Leader if the Democrats gained control of the House in the 2006 midterm elections.
 Despite Murtha receiving Pelosi's support, Steny Hoyer was elected to the post.

 On March 18, 2008, Murtha endorsed Hillary Clinton, former First Lady and then senator from New York, in her bid for the presidency.

 On February 6, 2010, two days before his death, Murtha became the longest-serving Pennsylvania congressman in history.
 Although he was not sworn into office until February 20, 1974, House of Representatives rules state that Murtha's service began at his election because the seat was vacant.

 In 2009, Murtha heard details from Fort Benning U.S. Army soldiers on how their current uniforms and equipment were not providing camouflage in Iraq and Afghanistan during a personal visit.
 Murtha immediately took action and convinced the army to fix the camouflage problem, resulting in MultiCam being selected by the Secretary of the Army John McHugh for all incoming soldiers deploying to Afghanistan in 2010, only weeks after Murtha had died.